dprojects/Woodworking/README.md

 > If there will be paid version this will be new repository, new project.
 > If you have still doubts, you can always open issue and ask.

+# Support & Cooperation

+Unfortunately, tax law in Poland is so absurd that to settle even small amounts, you have to set up a company or run to the tax office for every small donation.
+I would rather spend my time doing what I enjoy, programming and inventing new features, than running around offices wondering if I will be accused of terrorism because someone from a "dodgy country" donated a small amount.
+Therefore, the safest way to support me right now is by **liking and promoting my channel on GitHub and YouTube, and offering a small thank you**.

+Perhaps in the future, if there is a greater desire for financial support, I will start a company or launch other financial support channels.
+However, even if I start developing a paid version in the future, I would like my workbench to continue allowing ordinary individuals to create simple furniture for their home and garage for free.

 # Contact

 For questions, feature requests, please open issue at: [github.com/dprojects/Woodworking/issues](https://github.com/dprojects/Woodworking/issues)